seedofpanic/e-rpg/README.md

 # E-RPG
-E-RPG is an innovative application that enables users to serve as Game Masters in Role Playing campaigns where AI agents act as players.
+E-RPG is an innovative application that enables users to play Game Masters in Role Playing campaigns where AI agents act as players.
 Each AI agent is equipped with unique prompts that define their character's personality, motivations, and behavior patterns.

 ## Interface
 The application features a chat-based interface where each character, including the AI-controlled ones, is represented by a distinctive avatar.
 This design creates an immersive tabletop RPG experience in a digital environment.
 The system supports voice input via microphone, allowing for natural language interaction between the Game Master and the AI players.